MerginMaps/docs/src/layer/settingup_forms_photo.md

 :::warning
 Empty subfolders in the project folder are currently not synchronised.
 If you create a new (empty) subfolder for photos, place there some small file, e.g. an empty text file to ensure the sub-folder is synchronised to <MobileAppName />.
 :::

+## Resizing pictures
+Photos that are captured during the field survey or uploaded to the Mergin Maps project can be automatically resized, e.g. to save up storage space.
+The quality of the photos can be set up in the [Mergin Maps project properties](../gis/features/#photo-quality) using <QGISPluginName />.

 ## Photos in Mergin Maps Input
 Using the photo widget in <MobileAppName />, you will have two options: